dakom/html5-boilerplate/README.md

 1. Set core configuration settings in `common.config.js`.
 See the comments there for detailed info (e.g. external libs, worker entry points, excludes, etc.)

+2. Edit package.json `_localstatic` and `_localcdn` directives to match `localFolders` in common.config.js

-2. Design `html-templates/index.template.ejs` as needed (change title, add stuff, etc.) - this corresponds to the final index.html and what you'll see in `dev` mode
+3. Design `html-templates/index.template.ejs` as needed (change title, add stuff, etc.) - this corresponds to the final index.html and what you'll see in `dev` mode

-3. Similarly for `html-templates/mocha.template.ejs`.
+4. Similarly for `html-templates/mocha.template.ejs`.
 This is only used for `dev:test` mode, the idea being that you see test results alongside the live webpage (for example - you could add in popup windows with more info, access the mocha stats from the generated code, etc.)

-4. (cordova only) see [Cordova specific notes](#codorva-specific-notes) below
+5. (cordova only) see [Cordova specific notes](#codorva-specific-notes) below

 # Basic Workflow